pythonjobs/jobs/README.md

     email: <Email address applicants should submit to (required)>
     phone: <Phone number (optional)
     ...: ...
-created: !!timestamp '2015-02-20' <- The date you started looking for candidates
+created: !!timestamp '2015-02-20' <- The date the job was submitted
 tags:
   - london
   - python